mugabiBenjamin/todo-list_php/README.md

    DB_NAME=your-database-name
    ```

-   Rename `config.env.example` to `config.env` and update the values accordingly.
+   Rename `config.env.example` to `.env` and update the values accordingly.

 4. **Run the Application**